whoz-oss/coday/README.md

 - [future] automatically split a work assignment into tasks and sub-tasks
 - [future] expose a selection of APIs: Jira, Gitlab, git

+The core principle is to exhaust a FILO queue of commands, the first one being the request typed by the user.
+Each command being consumed by the first accepting handler found.
+Handlers can push several commands in the queue, decomposing high-level instructions into lower-level ones.

 The final aim is to let Coday read a user story and do the heavy work of splitting it, branching, writing code in between workflow steps (compile, run tests, etc...).

 ## Roadmap